Burial Insurance On Disability: Unlocking Premier Coverage

 If you have had circulatory or heart surgery, immediate coverage is available if it has been over 2 years since the procedure.
-Some insurance companies will provide no waiting period coverage after 12 months.
+Some insurance companies will provide coverage with no waiting period after 12 months.

-If the applicant has neuropathy, nephropathy, or retinopathy, many carriers will approve coverage but require a higher monthly premium and a waiting period.
+Many carriers will approve coverage if the applicant has neuropathy, nephropathy, or retinopathy but require a higher monthly premium and a waiting period.

 Depending on how long ago your diabetic coma was, you could be eligible for immediate coverage.
-Amputation due to diabetes will result in delayed coverage.
+Amputation due to diabetes will result in a coverage delay.

 Many medical conditions are in this category.
-Depending on when the heart disease was diagnosed and its severity, it will determine the price and coverage timeline you can receive.
+When your doctor diagnoses the heart disease and its severity, will determine the price and coverage you can receive.

-The coverage timeline and acceptance will also be affected for seniors with arrhythmia, congestive heart failure (CHF), and peripheral artery disease (PAD).
+The coverage timeline and acceptance will also affect seniors with arrhythmia, congestive heart failure (CHF), and peripheral artery disease (PAD).

 If you rely on a wheelchair or scooter for mobility, the insurance provider will require a higher monthly premium and a two-year waiting period.

-If immobility is expected to be temporary, you are still eligible for immediate coverage.
+If immobility is expected to be temporary, you could still be eligible for immediate coverage.

 Nervous System Disorders

 Epilepsy, multiple sclerosis, Parkinson’s Disease, and paralysis will all affect insurance eligibility.
-A few companies will provide immediate coverage for these conditions.
+However, a few companies will provide immediate coverage for these conditions.

-Working with an experienced agent who represents companies that look favorably upon these disorders will be the best way to secure burial insurance coverage with no delays.
+Working with a specialized agency that represents several policies that look favorably upon these disorders will be the best way to secure burial insurance coverage with immediate protection.

 Paying for Burial Life Insurance Policies